patrislav1/baremetal-tetris/README.md

 ## Targets

+Supported targets:

+* STM32 NUCLEO-L433RC-P
+* Blue Pill

-Currently this only works on the STM32 NUCLEO-L433RC-P. More targets will be added in the future.
+More targets will be added in the future.